MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 (104, 'Daren', '1979-04-11', 'M', '2006-11-01'), (105, 'Marie', '1990-02- 11', 'F', '2018-10-12');

-If want to insert a date in the mm/dd/yyyy format, then use :
+If you want to insert a date in the mm/dd/yyyy format, then use :

 INSERT INTO table_name VALUES (STR_TO_DATE(date_value, format_specifier));

-If want to copy all data from one table into another table, use the statement:
+If you want to copy all data from one table into another table, use the statement:

 1. INSERT INTO table_name2 SELECT * FROM table_name1 WHERE condition;